gpappu/cucumberJava/notes.md

 Cucumber tests are written in plain text files called feature files stored with the extension – “.feature”.
 A Feature File can be described to make the documentation more legible.
 These files describe the behavior and functionality of the software using a specific syntax called **Gherkin**.
-    - Gherkin is a structured language that uses keywords like Given, When, and Then to define the steps of a test scenario.
+    - **Gherkin** is a structured language that uses keywords like Given, When, and Then to define the steps of a test scenario.
+Feature files are created in the src/test/java folder.

 **Step Definitions**:
 Each step in a feature file is associated with a step definition implemented in the code.